 Welcome Felicia, and thank you for contributing to the questions that are at the heart of Forward Thinking Workplaces.

-Bill Fox: How can we create workplaces where every voice matters, people thrive & find meaning, and change & innovation happen naturally?
+How can we create workplaces where every voice matters, people thrive and find meaning, and change and innovation happen naturally?

 Felicia Spahr: I think that’s such an interesting question especially the part where we talk about how these things can happen naturally.
 You can’t force something onto other people, so as I thought about this question, I thought a lot about parenting.